crossdb-org/docs/docs/develop/transaction.md

 CrossDB transaction supports ACID.
 Default isolation level is `READ COMMITTED`

-## Reader-Writeer MVCC
+## Reader-Writer MVCC

-Current CrossDB uses table-level readwrite lock, only one writer connection thread can modify the table, other writer connection threads will be blocked.
-However the reader connection threads won't be blocked and they'll see the old values.
-When the writer connection change is committed, the new value is visible by these reader connections (read committed).
+Currently, CrossDB uses table-level read-write locks.
+Only one writer connection thread can modify the table at a time, while other writer connection threads will be blocked.
+However, reader connection threads will not be blocked and will see the old values.
+Once the writer connection's changes are committed, the new values become visible to these reader connections (read committed).

-In short writer before commit will not block readers to read old values
+In short, there are two versions: a writer version and a reader version.
+A writer, before commit or rollback, will not block readers from reading old values.
+If the writer executes for a long time, this mechanism will significantly improve concurrency.

 ## Auto-commit